VPNL/fLoc/README.md

 ### Execution

 1. Navigate to base experiment directory in MATLAB (`~/fLoc/`).
-2. Execute the `runme.m` wrapper function and enter the following information when prompted:
+2. Execute the `runme` wrapper function and enter the following information when prompted:
     1. Participant's initials or other session-specific identifier
     2. Triggering option:
       - Enter `0` if not attempting to trigger scanner (e.g., while debugging)